-182. In an example of insurance products evolving to meet specific needs, the International Association of Cloud & Managed Service Providers (MSPAlliance) has partnered with Lockton Affinity to offer a Cloud the other hand, a company that is highly reliant on cloud providers is left with substantial uninsured risk if its cyber policy does not include loss of information or disruption of its cloud provider.183 In another illustration of the issue, the array of problems and issues faced by policyholders that sell computer services are different from those of companies that sell no services to others but handle a great deal of statutorily protected medical or personal financial information.
+As noted above, cyber policies are, at least in some respects, named-peril policies.
+179 In other words, they generally cover specifically identified risks.
+In order to determine the utility of the coverage being provided, a policyholder should assess carefully its own risks and then compare them to the protections provided by a particular form.
+180 For example, a company in the business of providing cloud computing services to third parties gains limited protection from a policy that specifically excludes, or does not cover in the first place, liabilities to third parties due to business interruption.
+On the other hand, a company that is highly reliant on cloud providers is left with substantial uninsured risk if its cyber policy does not cover loss of information or disruption of its cloud provider.
+181 In another illustration of the issue, the array of problems and issues faced by policyholders that sell computer services are different from those of companies that sell no services but handle a great deal of statutorily protected medical or personal financial information.
 The availability of coverage may also depend on the kind of computer infrastructure involved.
-For example, a leading broker and insurer announced plans for a cyber product that would only be available in technology environments using specific Apple and Cisco products.184 Given all the permutations, the first step in analyzing any cyber policy is to compare the risks of the policyholder at issue to the specific coverages under consideration.
+Given all the permutations, the first step in analyzing any cyber policy is to compare the risks of the policyholder at issue to the specific coverages under consideration.